Health System Creates Academy to Change Culture & Strengthen Leadership

-- A greater number of promotions from within the organization, indicating more retention of good leaders
+- A greater number of promotions from within the organization, indicating more retention of good leaders, and

 Participants improved in all 18 competencies in our leadership development assessment.
 They also made significant advances in their readiness for leadership responsibilities, leadership effectiveness, confidence, ability to work across organizational boundaries, and effectiveness on collaborative projects.

 The action learning projects that participants carried out helped them improve their ability to work in teams.
 They reported learning how to enact leadership with a group of peers (versus a group of subordinates), building relationships that led to more creative processes and more meaningful work, and other team outcomes.

 Number of key initiatives advanced through action learning team projects

 Increase in diversity of strategic leadership team over a 5-year period